 The process by which FSANZ considers standards' development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+Public submissions were called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+FSANZ acknowledges the time taken by individuals and organisations to make submissions on this application.
+All comments are valued and contribute to the rigour of our assessment.